acend/quarkus-techlab/content/en/docs/08.0/81_reactive-messaging.md

 * Getting messages from the remote broker,
 * Creating a Reactive Messaging Message associated with the retrieved message.
 * Potentially associating technical metadata with the message.
 This includes unmarshalling the payload.
-* Associating a acknowledgement callback to acknowledge the incoming message when the Reactive Messaging message is acknowledged.
+* Associating an acknowledgement callback to acknowledge the incoming message when the Reactive Messaging message is acknowledged.

 Important:
 Reactive matters!
 The first step should follow the reactive streams principle: uses non-blocking technology, respects downstream requests.